 - What are approval rates in general for the loan?

-- What is the quality of customer service they provide
+- What is the quality of the lender’s customer service?

 - What incentives you do you offer for repayment?